LordFoom/rutudu/README.md

 * s to save as sqlite file
 * o to load (up/down to select, press right/enter to open)

 I like having lots of short lists and they're stored for posterity in sqlite.

-Will integrate with my clockrust, my new timetracking project.
+Will integrate with my clockrust, my nascent timetracking project.
+### ROADMAP

+* Move items up

 <img src="./example_pic.png" alt="Looks like this" >
 <img src="./open_file.png" alt="Opening files" >